Community Voices

 “For years I kept my mom’s experience with HD – and my own – a secret.
 But I don’t want to keep my mom a secret anymore.
 The benefits of raising awareness and being part of the HD patient advocacy community vastly outweigh what keeping it all a secret did to me.”

-As a child, she remembers her mom having balance issues as a first sign of HD symptoms.
+As a child, she remembers her mom having balance issues as the first sign of HD symptoms.
 She progressed quickly, becoming increasingly moody and agitated.
 For a few years, Sarina and her sister lived with relatives because of her mom’s increasing mood swings and agitation.
 “Caregiving fell a lot on my father,” Sarina said.
 “He and my mom were insistent that I have as normal as a childhood as I could.
 But it was hard.”
 When Sarina was home with her mom, she took over aspects of caregiving, including cooking and house cleaning, and helping her mother dress, brush her hair and teeth, etc. Sarina felt isolated growing up, “HD is so rare and misunderstood.
 I didn’t feel comfortable talking about it with my friends, and I worried what they’d think of my mother if they saw her lose her balance or had trouble speaking.
 I hid my reality from others and kept it all inside.
 I felt quite isolated.”

 “A turning point for me was attending the HDYO camp.
 It felt rewarding to be around people who understood, to realize I am not alone.”